The Bad Education Movie: Plot

 Susan, concerned about what the trip will involve, comes with the group to Cornwall, and implements Alfie's fake itinerary, starting with a trip to the Eden Project.
 While at the Eden Project, Alfie is forced to zip wire across the entire park with his trousers around his ankles and no underwear on.
 Also Mitchell picks a plant known as 'nature's laxative' which Alfie spikes Susan's drink with.
 The class continue to Penleven Castle where they see John the Baptist's foreskin.
 Susan, beginning to feel the effects of the laxative, goes to the toilet and leaves the group unattended.
 While she is away, Mitchell attempts to steal the foreskin, but loses it instead.
 Alfie retrieves it, but is unable to put it back before Susan returns.
 Alfie is forced to eat the foreskin to cover his tracks.

 The group then arrives at the fishing town of Port Jago, where their hotel is located.
 Alfie and the children manage to sneak out to the local pub without being caught by Susan.
-At the pub, the barman (Steve Speirs) and Pasco Trevelyan (Iain Glen) are discussing the Cornish Liberation Army, a terrorist organisation fighting for Cornish independence, which they are both members of.
+At the pub, the barman and Pasco Trevelyan are discussing the Cornish Liberation Army, a terrorist organisation fighting for Cornish independence, which they are both members of.
 Alfie and the class arrive at the pub, where Alfie is mistaken for a CLA member because of the unfinished tattoo on his back.
 Pasco has a plan to assassinate the local Tory MP, Michael Hoye, who is also Atticus' father.
 Overhearing Alfie talking to Joe about going to the party at Atticus' house, Pasco reveals himself to be a smuggler and recruits Alfie to the CLA.
 Alfie and the class become involved in the frivolities at the pub, which get out of hand and end up with Joe being stabbed in the hand.
 Susan records the incident from outside through a window, but before she can send the recording to the other parents, Pasco (at Alfie's request) slips her some sleeping pills, packs her in a trunk, and abandons the trunk in Cherbourg, France.
 Pasco then takes the group to a strip club, where he asks Alfie to deliver some cannabis to Atticus Hoye's party the following evening on his behalf.
 Unbeknownst to Alfie, the truck he is to deliver the cannabis in is actually packed full of explosives.
 Meanwhile, Susan hitches a lift back to the UK from France with some illegal immigrants.